 Important documents for Higher Education students

-Both before you start your Higher Education course at the University Centre at Blackburn College (and during your studies) you may find some information useful.
+Both before you start your Higher Education course at Blackburn University Centre (and during your studies) you may find some information useful.
 This includes our Student Agreement, our Tuition Fee Policy and our Complaints Procedure.
 These are all documents that we believe you should have access to whilst you are considering which University or Higher Education provider you may wish to choose.

 The Student Agreement